Monitoring of oil concentration in a refrigeration cycle

 Contact us

-Determining the optimal ratio of oil in refrigerant with LiquiSonic® OCR.
+Efficiently determine the optimum ratio of refrigerant and oil with LiquiSonic® OCR

-SensoTech makes it possible to have accurate knowledge of the concentration of compressor oil in refrigerant at any time.
-Accurate in-line measurements eliminate the need for time-consuming and error-prone sampling.
-Measured values are thus available at any time and are updated every second.
+SensoTech makes it possible to have precise knowledge of the concentration of compressor oil in refrigerant at all times.
+Accurate inline measurements eliminate the need for time-consuming and error-prone sampling.
+Measured values are available at all times and are updated every second.

-SensoTech emphasizes precise measured values during the oil concentration monitoring.
-The determination of oil concentration is based on pressure, temp and sound velocity measurements in the liquid refrigerant.
-This highly accurate measurement principle enables precise setting of the desired oil circulation rate.
+SensoTech places the highest value on precise measured values when monitoring the oil concentration.
+The determination of the oil concentration is based on pressure, temperature and sonic velocity measurements in the liquid refrigerant.
+This highly accurate measuring principle enables precise adjustment of the desired oil circulation speed.

-Continuous determination of the oil concentration instead of punctual readings
+Continuous determination of the oil concentration instead of selective measured values

-The great advantage of online oil condition monitoring is the permanent availability of the measured values.
-The user has precise knowledge of the oil concentration at all times, because the data gets updated every second.
-Time-consuming adjustment of the oil concentration in the circuit is thus a thing of the past.
+The major advantage of online oil condition monitoring is the permanent availability of the measured values.
+As the data is updated every second, the operator has precise knowledge of the measured oil concentration at all times.
+Time-consuming adjustment of the oil concentration in the circuit is therefore a thing of the past.

-SensoTech convinces with sustainable and comprehensive process solutions.
-In total, up to 32 product data sets (calculation models) can be stored in the controller.
+SensoTech impresses with sustainable and comprehensive process solutions.
+A total of up to 32 product data sets (calculation models) can be stored in the controller.
 This makes it easy to monitor a wide range of refrigerants with the LiquiSonic® measuring technology.
-Decades of experience lead to almost no refrigerant that has not yet been measured by SesnoTech.
+Thanks to decades of experience and the manufacture of the measuring devices, there is almost no refrigerant left that has not yet been measured by SensoTech.

 Selection of measured refrigerants